This event has already taken place.

 Cast

-The Gran Teatre del Liceu strengthens the initiative to promote an opera session to be experienced across generations.
-Grandparents can bring their grandchildren to the Liceu, or vice versa.
-Aunts, uncles, godparents, nephews, godchildren, etc., will also be able to attend this special performance of Rusalka to nurture emotional and knowledge-based connections between people of different generations through opera.
+The Gran Teatre del Liceu strengthens its initiative to promote an opera session designed to be experienced across generations.
+Grandparents can bring their grandchildren to the Liceu—or the other way around.
+Uncles, godparents, nephews, godchildren, and others are also welcome to attend this special performance of Rusalka, aimed at nurturing emotional and educational bonds between people of different generations through opera.